 ©善光寺

-Niomon Gate is the first feature of Zenkoji Temple to greet visitors.
-Originally erected in 1752, it was destroyed by fire twice, and the present-day gate was built in 1918.
-The structure is approximately 13 m wide, 7 m long, and 14 m high, and it houses statues of Nio, Sanbokojin, and Three-faced Daikokuten.
-These statues are believed to be the joint work of modern sculpting masters, Takamura Koun and Yonehara Unkai, and the two Nio statues, with their beautifully-proportioned stances and ominous expressions, are a must-see.
-The Nio statues are positioned at the entrance of the temple in a pair — one with its mouth open, and the other with its mouth closed.
+When visiting the Zenkoji Temple, the first to come in site will be the Nio-mon Gate.
+Originally built in 1752, and destroyed twice by fire, the gate was rebuilt in 1918.
+The gate is approximately 13 meters wide, 7 meters long and 14 meters high, housing statues of Nio, Sanbokojin and Three-faced Daikokuten.
+These statues are joint works of modern sculpting masters Takamura Koun and Yonehara Unkai.
+The beautifully proportioned stances and menacing expressions of the Nio statues are a must see.
+The Nio statues are positioned at the entrance of the temple in a pair - one with its mouth open and the other with its mouth closed.
 This is believed to prevent the intrusion of Buddhist enemies.
-Generally, the open-mouthed statue is placed on the left while the closed-mouthed statue is placed on the right, however in the case of Zenkoji, the order is reversed.
-Moreover, the Three-faced Daikokuten (a combined image of Bishamonten, Benzaiten, and Daikokuten) positioned behind the Nio statues is worshipped as the god of fertility, prosperity, and family safety.
+Generally, the open-mouthed statue is placed to the left and the close-mouthed statue is placed to the right, but at Zenkoji, the statues are reversely placed.
+The Three-faced Daikokuten [combined image of Bishamonten, Benzaiten and Daikokuten], positioned behind the Nio statue, is worshiped as the deity of fertility, prosperity and family safety.

 ©善光寺

-The main hall of Zenkoji Temple was destroyed by fire several times, and the current main hall, rebuilt in 1707, was named a national treasure as a structure manifesting Buddhist architecture of the mid-Edo Period.
-Viewed from above, the main hall is characterized by its significant depth and T-shape.
-The interior is divided into an outer sanctuary, an inner sanctuary, and an innermost sanctuary, with the entrance representing the ordinary world and the innermost sanctuary representing paradise.
-The outer sanctuary is dedicated to Enma Daio (ruler of hell), a frightening and demonic entity said to pass judgment on whether a person is good or evil after their death.
-The inner sanctuary is dedicated to Mirokubosatsu and Jizobosatsu, who are said to bring salvation, and the innermost sanctum (also known as Ruridan,) is dedicated to Zenkoji's principal deity, Ikko-Sanson Amida Nyorai — the three images of Buddha.
-Ikko-Sanson Amida Nyorai is said to be one of the oldest Buddhist statues in Japan, having been brought to Japan when Buddhism was first introduced to the country.
-The original statue itself is kept in strict secrecy, however "Maedachi Honzon," a replica of the hidden statue of the principal image housed in the temple, is displayed once every seven years during Gokaicho, a ceremony allowing the public a rare opportunity for such a viewing.
+The main hall of the Zenkoji Temple was destroyed several times by fire, and the main hall today rebuilt in 1707 is designated as a National Treasure as a structure manifesting Buddhist architecture of the mid-Edo Era.
+Viewed from above, the main hall is characterized by its significant depth and T-shaped structure.
+The interior is divided into an outer sanctuary, an inner sanctuary, and an innermost sanctuary, with the entrance representing the daily world and the innermost sanctuary representing paradise.
+The outer sanctuary is dedicated to Enma Daio [ruler of hell], a frightening and demonic entity is said to pass judgment on whether a person is good or evil after death.
+The inner sanctuary is dedicated to Mirokubosatsu and Jizobosatsu, said to bring salvation, and the innermost sanctum [Ruridan] is dedicated to principal deity of Zenkoji.
+Ikko-Sanson Amida Nyorai - the three images of Budda, is said to be one of the oldest Buddhist statues in Japan, brought to Japan when Buddhism was first introduced to the country.
+The original statue itself is kept in strict secrecy, however "Maedachi Honzon" [a replica of the hidden statue of the principal image housed in the temple] is displayed once every year during "Gokaicho" [a ceremony allowing the public a rare opportunity for viewing].

 ©善光寺

-The long stone path leading from Niomon Gate to the main hall is said to comprise 7,777 stones, and is flanked by restaurants and stores where visitors can buy Nagano souvenirs and much more.
+The long path made of stone leading to the main hall from Nio-mon Gate is said to be comprised with 7,777 stones, and restaurants and stores are lined up for souvenirs from Nagano and much more.

 ©善光寺

-Shukubo are lodging facilities operated by temples and shrines.
-Once used exclusively by monks and worshippers, in recent years Shukubo have been open to general tourists as well.
-Zenkoji Temple has a total of 39 shukubo, 25 of which are Tendai-shu temples and Jodo-shu temples.
-If you stay at a Shukubo, you will be guided by a priest or an authorized guide assigned to the Shukubo to a morning service called "Oasaji" (a Buddhist service held at sunrise), which is held 365 days a year, as well as to the temple grounds and other historical sites.
-Another enjoyable part of staying at a Shukubo is the vegetarian cuisine, which is made only using seasonal vegetables, beans, and grains.
-Each Shukubo offers its own unique cuisine.
+"Shukubo" are accommodation facilities operated by temples and shrines throughout Japan.
+It used to be a facility for monks and worshipers, and has recently opened to general tourists as well.
+At Zenkoji Temple, there are a total of 39 Shukubo of Tendai-shu temples and Jodo-shu temples.
+The guided tours by Shukubo will be guided by monks or an authorized guide assigned to the Shukubo to "Oasaji" [a Buddhist morning service held at sunrise], held 365 days a year, as well as to the temple precinct and other historical sites.
+Another part to enjoy the stay at Shukubo is the "Shōjin Ryōri" [Buddhist Vegetarian Cuisine], made only with seasonal vegetables, beans, and grains.
+Each Shukubo serves original cuisine.

 ©善光寺

-For more information about Zenkoji Temple and Niomon Gate, we recommend a city walk with a volunteer guide from the Nagano City Guide Association (please inquire).
-Some courses depart from Nagano Station.
-English-speaking guides are also available for certain tours.
+To find out more about the Zenkoji Temple and Nio-mon Gate, a walking tour with a volunteer guide from the Nagano City Guide Association is recommended.
+[Reservation is Required] Some courses start from Nagano Station, and English-speaking guides are occasionally available.

-In order to experience Zenkoji Temple to the fullest, we recommend staying at a Shukubo (lodging house).
-You can enjoy the unique vegetarian cuisine and other elaborate Shukubo-exclusive dishes.
-Stay overnight, or simply partake of a meal — the choice is yours.
-Rengein and other Shukubo welcome foreign guests.
+To experience Zenkoji Temple to the fullest, we recommend staying at a Shukubo [accommodation facility].
+Enjoy the unique "Shōjin Ryōri" [Buddhist vegetarian cuisine] and other Shukubo-exclusive dishes.
+Stay overnight or simply just have a meal - the choice is yours.
+Rengein and other Shukubo welcomes guests from overseas.